jwnichols3/aws-immersion-ml-public/README-SELFPACED.md

 aws cloudformation create-stack --stack-name MLWorkshop --template-body file://cloudformation/cft-sagemaker-notebook.yaml --output json --region us-west-2 --capabilities CAPABILITY_IAM
 ```

+Note: you will need to make sure your AWS account does not have any name conflicts for the EKS cluster or CloudFormation stack.

 ### Environment

 This CloudFormation template creates the following resources: